Kemp, Perdue duel could end with Georgia's GOP primary

 Trump conducted an in-person rally for Perdue, sent more than $3 million to two political action committees to pay for ads attacking Kemp on election issues, and kept up a steady stream of rhetorical fire against the incumbent.
 But Trump has not returned to Georgia since March, and Perdue’s ads have been missing from Georgia television stations for much of the crucial early-voting period.

-On his last day of campaigning, Perdue took a shot at Abrams’ remarks Saturday at a Democratic dinner that “I am tired of hearing about being the the best state in the country to do business when we are the worst state in the country to live” going on to explain when Georgia has dismal rankings for mental health access and maternal mortality, “then you’re not the No. 1 place to live.”
+On his last day of campaigning, Perdue took a shot at Abrams’ remarks Saturday at a Democratic dinner.
+“I am tired of hearing about being the best state in the country to do business when we are the worst state in the country to live,” Abrams said.
+She said when Georgia has dismal rankings for mental health access and maternal mortality, “then you’re not the No. 1 place to live.”

 “She is demeaning her own race when it comes to that,” Perdue said Monday in an interview with conservative radio host John Fredericks and former Trump adviser Peter Navarro.